aribornstein/p2p-webRTC-handshake/README.md

 - **ICE Server Configuration:** Utilizes Google's public STUN server for NAT traversal.
 - **Data Channel:** Establishes a data channel for sending and receiving text messages.
 - **Shareable URL:** Generates a shareable URL that can be sent to the other peer to initiate the connection.

 - **Local Storage:** Temporarily stores offer and answer SDPs in local storage to handle connection establishment across different tabs or browser instances.
 - **Copy URL Button:** Provides a button to easily copy the generated shareable URL to the clipboard.
+- **Send with Whats App Button:** Sends a shareable URL to someone over what'sapp that can be sent to the other peer to initiate the connection.
 - **Clear Storage Button:** Provides a button to clear local storage.

 ## How it Works